Last updated: May 7, 2025

 Plain or standardized packaging

-As of December 18, 2024, plain packaging of cigarettes, cigars, cigarillos and any other tobacco product will be required.
-As of that date, tobacco product packaging must be in a standard shape and color (i.e., Pantone 448C).
+As of December 18, 2024, plain packaging of cigarettes, cigars, cigarillos and any other tobacco product is required.
+Tobacco product packaging must be in a standard shape and color (i.e., Pantone 448C).
 Only prescribed information may appear on product packaging, including brand name and variant.
 The law further provides for the appearance of this information, requiring such items as standardized font, font sizes, and colors.
 Packaging may not contain any element or feature that changes after sale, including: any heat-activated ink; any ink, element, or feature that becomes visible over time; any ink that appears fluorescent under certain lighting; any part of the packaging that may be scratched or manipulated to reveal an image or text; any removable label or tab; and any foldable surface.

 Prohibition on misleading tobacco packaging & labeling including terms, descriptors, trademarks, figurative or other signs (logos, colors, images that directly create a false impression that a tobacco product is less harmful than other tobacco products)